 Landslides are another prominent threat in Bulgaria.
-To date, more than 920 ones have been recorded in 350 settlements, mostly along the Danube shoreline in Northern Bulgaria where 10 catastrophic landslides have occurred for the last 30 years17.
-Many populated, urbanized and rural areas, historical and cultural sites and transport connections are at risk of landslides, including both Northern, and Southern Bulgaria.
+To date, more than 920 have been recorded in 350 settlements, mostly along the Danube shoreline in Northern Bulgaria where 10 catastrophic landslides have occurred for the last 30 years.
+Many populated, urbanized and rural areas, historical and cultural sites, and transport connections are at risk of landslides, including both Northern and Southern Bulgaria.

 Landslides in the country can cause significant adverse economic and social impact.
-For example, a landslide permanently interrupted the Sofia-Thessaloniki road by debris flows, which resulted in high costs for Bulgaria because this road is the main transport connection between Bulgaria and Greece.
-The cases of people being moved from areas affected by or at risk of landslides are also frequent.
-Many historical and cultural sites with world importance have been irreparably damaged18.
-According to the NSI, from 2010 to 2016, 529 landslides caused over BGN 568 million in damages (or around US\$347 million).
+According to the NSI, from 2010 to 2016, 529 landslides caused damages valued at over BGN 568 million (or about US\$ 347 million).